Jeff Yeates

-Jeffrey Lee Yeates (born August 3, 1951) is a former American football defensive lineman.
-He played college football at Boston College.
-He was drafted in the fourth round (103rd overall) of the 1973 NFL Draft by the Buffalo Bills.
+Jeffrey Lee Yeates (born August 3, 1951) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He played college football for the Boston College Eagles.
+He was selected in the fourth round (103rd overall) of the 1973 NFL draft by the Buffalo Bills.

 Career

 In 1971 Yeates was named to the UPI All-East all-star team, as well as the AP All-East all-star team.

-Yeates was selected in the fourth round (103rd overall) of the 1973 NFL Draft by the Buffalo Bills.
+Yeates was selected in the fourth round (103rd overall) of the 1973 NFL draft by the Buffalo Bills.
 After appearing in three games for the Bills in 1976, he was waived, and later signed by the Atlanta Falcons.
 In September 1977, he was waived by the Falcons.
 In 1978, he became a starter after Claude Humphrey retired.
 In 1980, when the Falcons switched to a 3-4 defense, Yeates was a starting defensive end alongside Jeff Merrow.
 He was released by the Falcons in August 1984.